Soft Tissue Sarcoma Treatment

 When a soft tissue tumor is limited to one specific area, doctors usually recommend surgery as the first treatment option.
 The goal of surgery is to remove not only the tumor itself, but also enough healthy tissue from the immediate surrounding area that no cancer cells remain.
 This is known as a clean margin.

 For small, low-grade tumors, surgery can be effective on its own without the need for additional sarcoma treatments.
-For large, higher grade tumors, your doctor may recommend a combination of chemotherapy and radiation.
+For large, higher grade tumors, your doctor may recommend a combination of chemotherapy and radiation, including proton therapy.

 Sometimes, your doctor may schedule chemotherapy or radiation before and/or after surgery.
 Radiation is used to kill the microscopic cancer that extends from the main tumor.
 Chemotherapy is used to treat any cancer cells that may have spread to other locations.
 Depending on your diagnosis and other factors, your doctor may recommend brachytherapy, a type of internal radiation therapy.